orielfarkash/catchred-help-page/README.md

 if you hurt seinfeld or delay too much time you will lose points.
 ##code Challenges
 i just started to learn js with [Ynon Perek videos](https://www.tocode.co.il/), so its only the beginning.
-the switch between pages in single web app is something that takes me a lot of time, and also the js OOP way is something that i sit on him now to fully understand and its not easy but its fun so who cares ;)
+the switch between pages in singlepage web application is something that takes me a lot of time, and also the js OOP way is something that i sit on him now to fully understand and its not easy but its fun so who cares ;)
 ##files content
 1.  index.html  (contains the HTML and also text/template scripts )